Jan9osman/odhin-recipes/README.md

 # odhin-recipes
-A simple page linking to different recipe pages
+A simple page linking to different recipe pages.
-This small projects illustrates the following HTML basics:
+This small project illustrates the following HTML basics:
 - Headers
 - Paragraphs
 - Images